• Home

 Dried black turtle beans are small, black and shiny.

-How to Make Authentic Guatemalan Black Bean Soup – Sopa de Frijol
+How to Make Authentic Guatemalan Caldo de Frijol

 1. The first step in using black beans is to sort them to remove any small stones.
 Then rinse them carefully.

-Did you know that cooking dried black beans without pre-soaking adds only an extra 15 minutes of cooking?
+Cooking dried black beans without pre-soaking adds only an extra 15 minutes of cooking.
 The flavour and texture of cooked black beans is much better without pre-soaking.

-However, pre-soaking beans and discarding the soaking liquid can help with the digestibility of beans as it removes some of the oligosaccharides, which can cause gastrointestinal discomfort for some people.
-So, if you do want to pre-soak your beans discard the soaking liquid before you begin this recipe.
+However, pre-soaking beans and discarding the soaking liquid can help with the digestibility.
+It removes some of the oligosaccharides, which can cause gastrointestinal discomfort for some people.
+So, if you pre-soak your beans discard the soaking liquid before you begin this recipe.

-Since this is my husband’s family recipe, I’ve followed their lead and cooked the beans from the dried state without pre-soaking of any kind.
+Since this is my husband’s time-tested family recipe, I’ve followed their lead and cooked the beans from the dried state without pre-soaking.

 Onion, garlic and black beans in a pot.